Web Content API Basics

 Note

-You can use a Structure with a Web Content Template to render the structured content, but a Template is not required to create structured content.
+While you can use a structure with a web content template to render structured content, a template is not required for creating structured content.

-See the cURL and Java samples for Structures and structured content below.
+See the cURL and Java samples for structures and articles below.
 For more advanced examples of managing structured content, see Advanced Web Content API.
 For an overview of using the REST API in Liferay DXP, see Consuming REST Services.

 Setting Up Your Environment